MyoHub/myosuite/docs/source/tutorials.rst

 Tutorials on Jupyter-Notebook
 ========================================
-Please refer to our tutorials on the key functionalities on Jupyter-Notebook `here <https://github.com/facebookresearch/myosuite/tree/main/docs/source/tutorials>`__
+Please refer to our tutorials on the key functionalities, such as model usage and examples of using RL on Jupyter-Notebook `here <https://github.com/facebookresearch/myosuite/tree/main/docs/source/tutorials>`__

 There are also tutorials for our ICRA workshops: `ICRA-2023 <https://colab.research.google.com/drive/1zFuNLsrmx42vT4oV8RbnEWtkSJ1xajEo>`__ (example of running a simple myosuite environment)
 , `ICRA-2024 <https://colab.research.google.com/drive/1JwxE7o6Z3bqCT4ewELacJ-Z1SV8xFhKK#scrollTo=QDppGIzHB9Zu>`__ (example of hand object manipulation)